Munster Mansion: Scale model replica for The Munsters Today TV series

-The producers on The Munsters Today felt the well-known Munster house was just as important as the characters, so an authentic scale model replica was built for the series to accompany the limited colour stock footage from Munster, Go Home.
+The producers on The Munsters Today felt the well-known Munster house was just as important as the characters, so an authentic scale model replica was built for the series to accompany the limited color stock footage from Munster, Go Home.
 The scale model worked well on the show, and many did not notice it was not the same house.
 The garden was decorated with dried oregano.
 There are some slight differences between the original house and the scale model used for the new show: seen from the front, the gates are now directly in front of the porch as opposed to slightly to the right.
 The gateposts are also dramatically smaller and less bulky than in the original; and around the perimeter, instead of a wall, are yet more posts with spiked fencing in-between for several intervals, somewhat similar to what is seen in the 1964 color pilot.
 There is also a small arched basement window that looks down into Grandpa's lab.
 Today this model can be seen in Universal's new House of Horrors.
-A virtual tour of the Munster Mansion is available on The Munsters Today Information Archives website, along with the shows "career" across film and TV history.
-The website also includes rare details of the model replica, and details the various made for TV movies that utilised different Munster Mansion variations, such as Here Come The Munsters and The Munsters' Scary Little Christmas.
+A virtual tour of the Munster Mansion is available on The Munsters Today Information Archives website, along with the show's "career" across film and TV history.
+The website also includes rare details of the model replica, and details the various made for TV movies that utilized different Munster Mansion variations, such as Here Come The Munsters and The Munsters' Scary Little Christmas.